All Lessons

 - Subject:

-This algebra and functions lesson focuses on identifying the commutative and associative properties in simplified expressions.
+This reading vocabulary lesson focuses on interpreting shades of meaning.
 The lesson includes research-based strategies and strategic questions that prepare students for assessments.
-In this lesson, students read the expressions as they are simplified.
-Then, they identify which property of addition was used to simplify them.
-They justify their answer by explaining that if the addends were put into different places in the expression, then it was commutative, while if the addends were grouped to add them together, it was associative.
+In this lesson, students read the definitions of closely related words and the sentences that follow.
+Then, they use context clues to place the correct word in its proper sentence.
+Last, students explain their answers.
 In addition to the lesson, there are eight pages of Independent Practice and review with questions modeled after current adaptive testing items.